 A FAQ section helps to answer common questions that the on-site technicians are likely to have.
 By listing all of the specific questions and answers, you avoid unnecessary phone calls.
-Ultimately, this will decrease extra time spent on-site talking to your help desk or assigned technical contact
+Ultimately, this will decrease extra time spent on-site talking to your help desk or assigned technical contact.

 After these documents are created, the next important step is to review and validate them with your project management team and field technicians.
-Field technicians may not have the familiarity with certain systems, so it is important to review these instructions with them prior to your pilot.
+Field technicians may not have familiarity with your specific systems.
+It is important to review these instructions with them prior to your pilot.